 - Supported operating systems for Mobile devices (Android & iOS)

-- To use the sensitivity labels in O365 desktop applications, end users should also have Azure Information Protection unified labelling client add-on installed.
+- To use the sensitivity labels in older Office desktop applications, end users should also have Azure Information Protection unified labelling client add-on installed.
 The Azure Information Protection (AIP) unified labelling client provides an Office add-on that installs the Sensitivity button on the ribbon for users to select sensitivity labels and optionally displays the Azure Information Protection bar for better label visibility.
-If the end user does not wish to install the AIP add-on, then they must ensure that they have the latest O365 Enterprise apps installed (minimum Office 2019 recommended).
+Newer versions of Office disable the AIP add-in in favour of the built in labelling client, see the guidance here.
 To learn more about minimum application versions, please visit the Microsoft guidance for Office and Outlook.

 NHSmail Global Sensitivity Labels Opt-in Service Request

 The NHSmail Global Sensitivity Labels can be enabled to organisations through an opt-in approach.
 This means that organisations interested in using sensitivity labels as part of their Security and Information Governance strategy must submit a Service Request via the NHSmail Helpdesk Self-Service.

 Prior to submitting the Service Request, please ensure that you have read all support documentation related to sensitivity labels available in the NHSmail Support site and that as an organisation, you are aware of the following information: